 Call for Proposals

-We seek proposals for a co-sponsored session with Religion and Popular Culture and Religion, Literature and Arts that engages the work of Ted Chiang in tandem with theories or tropes of religion and/or science fiction.
-We are receptive to a wide range of critical approaches that engage any of Chiang’s novels, short stories or collections .
+We seek proposals for a co-sponsored session with Religion and Disability that engages science-fictional imaginings of the dis/abled body in tandem with theories or tropes of religion and/or science fiction.
+We are receptive to a wide range of critical approaches that engage issues of disability in catastrophic situations like a post-apocalyptic world, alien invasion, or a pandemic.

-The AAR Theme this year is Religion, Poverty, Inequality: Contemplating our Collective Futures.
-Contemplating, engineering, and envisioning the future is the very foundation of science fiction.
+The AAR Theme this year is Religion and Catastrophe.
+We have been invited to “consider the multiple ways in which the study of religion speaks to catastrophes of the past and the present” and we would add visions of the future.
 Indeed, science fiction writers are often credited with the ability to predict the future, although as Octavia Butler wrote, “writing novels about the future doesn’t give me any special ability to foretell the future.
 But it does encourage me to use our past and present behaviors as guides to the kind of world we seem to be creating.”
 We invite paper proposals that engage these pressing contemporary issues through the lens of speculative fiction.
 Related to this theme is prediction and prophetic writing, such as but not limited to the work of Margaret Atwood, Paolo Bacigalupi, Octavia Butler, Nnedi Okorafor, and Kim Stanley Robinson.

 Statement of Purpose